twilio-labs/function-templates/funlet-find-me/README.md

 ### Human Check (Stage 2)

-Boolean, defaults to false.
+Boolean, defaults to true.
 Whether to hang up when the recipient has not pressed any key to accept the call explicitly.

 1. Event: `HumanCheck` parameter